ErikWegner/imoin/README.md

 ☑ Show more details for service checks
 ☑ Reschedule next service check
 ☑ Reschedule next host check
+☑ Support for Nagios Core 4.0.7 and later
+☑ Support multiple instances

 To do
 =====

-☐ Support for Nagios Core 4.0.7 and later
 ☐ Provide links to the monitoring instance (e.g. clicking on a service name opens that service on the icinga instance)
 ☐ Filter by a hostgroup
 ☐ Filter by hostgroup, contact, (...?), on the fly